SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 and serve just one `bundle.js` to the client which will run your react app.

 It's an extremely powerful tool which is why we'll be using it.
-Webpack is one of those tools that scares the shit out of you at first, and that's okay, but once you start understanding how it works you feel like a God among men.
+Webpack is one of those tools that scares the shit out of you at first, which I recommend you embrace, but once you start understanding how it works you feel like a God.
 Stick with it and give it a chance before you judge.

+We often don't like things we're not good at or scared of.
+However, once you overcome the initial discomfort and start understanding something it almost always becomes fun.
+In fact, that's exactly how I felt about testing in general.
+Hated it when I sucked at it, love it now that I don't suck at it :-)

-Here are some more resources to learn more:
+Here are some more resources to learn more about webpack if interested:

 1. [Webpack Cookbook](https://christianalfoni.github.io/react-webpack-cookbook/Getting-started.html)
 2. [Webpack Beginner Blog Post](http://blog.madewithlove.be/post/webpack-your-bags/)